Month: May 2025

 Inderdeep Basra

-I want viewers to experience a sense of connection – to feel nostalgia, warmth, and the beauty of everyday life.
-My work aligns with documentary and street photography trends that emphasize storytelling and cultural preservation.
+I want viewers to experience a sense of connection—nostalgia, warmth, and the beauty of everyday life.
+My work aligns with documentary and street photography trends, emphasizing storytelling and cultural preservation.

-This work speaks to a contemporary photography’s growing emphasis on storytelling, identity, and cultural documentation.
-In an age of fast, filtered imagery, there’s a return to slower, more intentional visual narratives – somethng I strive to reflect in my work.
+This work speaks to contemporary photographers’ growing emphasis on storytelling, identity, and cultural documentation.
+In an age of fast, filtered imagery, there’s a return to slower, more intentional visual narratives—something I strive to reflect in my work.

 One challenge was navigating unfamiliar environments while ensuring authenticity.
 Some people were hesitant to be photographed, so I built trust by engaging in conversations and patiently waiting for the right moments.